Blosc/bloscpack/README.rst

 Description of the header
 ~~~~~~~~~~~~~~~~~~~~~~~~~
 The following 32 bit header is used for Bloscpack as of version ``0.3.0``.
+The
-The design goals of the new header format are to contain as much information as
+design goals of the new header format are to contain as much information as
 possible to achieve interesting things in the future and to be as general as
-possible such that the new persistence layer of CArray is compatible with
+possible such that the new persistence layer of CArray and potentially other
-Bloscpack.
+such tools are compatible with Bloscpack.

 The following ASCII representation shows the layout of the header::